Course unit details:

 ||FHEQ level 7 – master's degree or fourth year of an integrated master's degree

 |Available as a free choice unit?

-Operations Management (OM) is a functional field of management encompassing the design, operation and improvement of the processes and systems employed in the creation and delivery of an organisation's products and services.
+Operations Management (OM) is a core field of management encompassing the design, operation and improvement of the processes and systems employed in the creation and delivery of an organisation’s products and services.
 Essentially, operations management is concerned with explaining how factories and services work.
-Managing operations well requires both strategic and tactical skills and is critical to every type of organisation.
+Managing operations well requires both strategic and practical skills and is critical to every type of organisation.
 It is only through effective and efficient utilisation of resources that an organisation can be successful in the long run.

 This course focuses on developing students’ understanding of the foundations of Operations Management.
 The primary objective is to familiarise students with the basic theories, principles, techniques, methods, and applications of operations management within a variety of industries.
 Topics include Operations Strategy, Quality Management, Process Analysis, Capacity Management, Inventory Management, Enterprise Resource Planning (ERP), Lean Production, the Theory of Constraints (TOC), and Service Operations Management.
-Throughout the course different theories, principles and tools will be discussed, the focus is on using these techniques to manage and improve operational performance.
+Throughout the course different theories, principles and practices will be discussed, the focus is on using these techniques to manage and improve operational performance.